jilljenn/tryalgo.org/en/_posts/2022-11-03-optimal-search-tree.md

     C_b[a,d]+C_c[a,d+1] \leq C_c[a,d]+C_b[a,d+1]
 $$

-which show the implication (2).
+which shows the implication (2).
 The proof for the second inequality is similar.
 </details>